mjordan/islandora_fetch_bags/README.md

 ## Plugins

 If you want to customize your Bags beyond what the options in the .ini file allow, you can use plugins.
 A plugin is a simple PHP class file.
 The abstract class plus two example plugins are available in the `src/plugins` directory.
+A third plugin, AddObjectProperties, can be used to add a JSON file to the Bag that contains the Islandora object's properties (label, owner, list of datastreams, etc.).

 Once you have written a plugin, do the following to use it: